 Seek guidance.
 You should contact your manager or the alleged harasser’s manager immediately

 File a formal complaint.
-Write out the details of the harassing behavior along with your response(s), being as accurate and specific as possible.
-Provide dates, times, locations, details of exact comments, actions or behavior, materials (pictures, notes etc.) and names of any witnesses.
+Write out the details of the harassing behaviour along with your response(s), being as accurate and specific as possible.
+Provide dates, times, locations, details of exact comments, actions or behaviour, materials (pictures, notes etc.) and names of any witnesses.
 A written record is not necessary to file a complaint but it can strengthen your case and does help you remember details over time.

 Employees may formally or informally raise incidents of harassment with their manager or supervisor.
 In the case of an informal complaint, if no resolution is forthcoming within a reasonable time period or if the employee(s) is (are) not satisfied with the suggested informal resolution, then the employee(s) may file a formal written complaint with Kathy Wilcox, President of the Board of Directors.